netreconlab/Parse-Swift/CONTRIBUTING.md

 When you are ready to code, you can find more information about opening a pull request in the [GitHub docs](https://help.github.com/articles/creating-a-pull-request/).

-Whether this is your first contribution or you are already an experienced contributor, the Parse Community has your back – do not hesitate to ask for help!
+Whether this is your first contribution or you are already an experienced contributor, do not hesitate to ask for help!

 ## Why Contributing?